European leadership for global climate action

 4. Address international transport.
 The EU and all countries should include emissions from international aviation and shipping (including fisheries) in their NDCs.
 Europe should take the lead by extending emissions trading to cover all shipping and aviation emissions.
 In parallel, Europe should push for stronger climate action at the International Civil Aviation Organization (ICAO) and the International Maritime Organization (IMO).

 5. Increase international climate finance.
 Wealthy countries need to deliver and go beyond the USD100 billion of climate finance promised to the Global South and agree on a more ambitious target from 2025 onwards recognising their historic responsibility in heating the climate.
-Public funding must be additional to existing funds for development assistance and mainly grant-based, with sub-goals for mitigation, adaptation, and support to the most vulnerable countries and communities, for example by pushing for fair loss and damage financing for MAPAs.
+Public funding must be additional to existing funds for development assistance or otherwise and mainly grant-based, with sub-goals for mitigation, adaptation, and support to the most vulnerable countries and communities, for example by pushing for fair loss and damage financing for MAPAs.
 Additionally, Europe must promote debt-for-climate swaps with countries in the Global South.

 6. Ramp up technology cooperation.
 While the world can and must cut emissions rapidly with existing technologies, innovation can enable deeper emission reductions at a lower cost.
 Europe must also facilitate technology transfer to those countries most in need.
 We call for the development of mechanisms to publicly fund the intellectual property rights for key climate solutions.